MoisesTapia/burpsuitecertifiedlabs/OSCommandInjection/Lab01/README.md

 ![Applications](images/repeater01.png)

-we can see the reponse and heeey perfect it is working
+we can see the response and heeey perfect it is working

 ![Applications](images/repeater03.png)